-- [Building Blocks](#) - Individual contexts and actions that can be used as building blocks within your configuration. - [BYOD \(Bring Your Own Device\)](#) - Controls access to the session or applications when compliance requirements for BYOD users are not satisfied. - [Compliance Check](#) - Display a message or denies access to the session when compliance requirements on a remote device are not satisfied. - [Compliant Application Access](#) - Controls access to applications within the session. - [Compliant Backend Access](#) - Display a message or denies access to backend servers when compliance requirements are not satisfied. - [Dynamic Policy](#) - Applies a dynamic policy within the session. - [External Partners](#) - Controls access to the session and applications when compliance requirements for external partners are not satisfied. - [Geolocation](#) - Validates and controls access based on geolocation information of the remote device. - [License Compliance](#) - Controls access to applications within the session if the remote device is not licensed. - [Location Aware Printing](#) - Maps network printers and defines a default printer based on the device placement within a building. - [Process Monitoring](#) - Controls access to applications or the session based on running processes on the remote device.
+- Building Blocks - Individual contexts and actions that can be used as building blocks within your configuration. - BYOD (Bring Your Own Device) - Controls access to the session or applications when compliance requirements for BYOD users are not satisfied. - Compliance Check - Display a message or denies access to the session when compliance requirements on a remote device are not satisfied. - Compliant Application Access - Controls access to applications within the session. - Dynamic Policy - Applies a dynamic policy within the session. - External Partners - Controls access to the session and applications when compliance requirements for external partners are not satisfied. - Geolocation - Validates and controls access based on geolocation information of the remote device. - Location Aware Printing - Maps network printers and defines a default printer based on the device placement within a building. - Time-based Access - Controls access to the session or applications when accessed outside of working hours. - Unauthorized USB Device - Denies access to the session when an unauthorized USB device is plugged in.